organix/mycelia/quartet.md

 by binding them to a word.
 All dictionary changes are local to the executing behavior.

+The data stack contains universal integer values, usually interpreted as signed 2's-complement numbers.
+Numeric operations do not overflow, but rather wrap around forming a ring, which may be interpreted as either signed or unsigned.
+The number of bits is not specified, but is often the native machine word size
+(e.g.: 32 or 64 bits).

+The quartet program `TRUE 1 LSR DUP NOT . .` prints the minimum and maximum signed values.

 ## Primitive Dictionary

 The following primitive definitions are assumed to be present in the initial dictionary.